SideChannelMarvels/Tracer/TraceGraph/README.md

 Usage
 -----

 Use the `File > Open Database` menu to open a sqlite database.
 Once the database is loaded, use the `Trace > Overview zoom` to display the entire trace on screen (this might take a while on large traces).

 The vertical axis represents the time with the earliest event at the top while the horizontal axis represents the memory space with the lowest address on the left.
 There are 3 types of block visible on the graph:

 * Black blocks represent executed instructions.
 * Green blocks represent memory reads.
 * Red blocks represent memory writes.
+* Blue blocks represent memory reads and writes.

 There are also vertical orange lines which represent memory space ellipsis.
 Indeed the memory space of a binary is usually too sparse to display in full on the screen, this is why TraceGraph cuts the memory pages which are never addressed in the trace from the graph.
 Those cuts are represented by orange vertical lines with the start address of the visible block written at the bottom.

 You can also click on a block (*) to obtain informations which will be displayed on the right pane.
 The complete command list:

 * arrow keys: move arround.